hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 ## Apply a custom+ theme

-Create and apply a custom+ theme (i.e. one with specific properties):
+Create and apply a custom+ theme, one where specified properties override specified defaults:

 ``` nonum
 new HHDataList({